Interplay of interaction and disorder in the steady state of an open quantum system

-The type of dissipator above has already been studied for bosonic and fermionic systems \cite{DiehlZoller2008,Yi, Bardyn} including its possible realizations.
-In Eq.(\ref{eq:jump}) we have used $\sop^+_l=\left(\sop^x_l+\im\sop^y_l\right)/2$ and $\sop^-=\left(\sop_l^x-\im\sop_l^y\right)/2$.
+The type of dissipator above has already been studied for bosonic and fermionic systems \cite{DiehlZoller2008,Yi, Bardyn}.
+Its possible realizations with ultracold atoms could rely, for example, on the immersion of the system in a superfluid bath and hence the interaction with Bogoliubov excitations \cite{DiehlZoller2008}.
+Thanks to the use of a universal quantum computer made of ultracold ions, the dissipator we used in Eqs. (\ref{eq:diss}) and (\ref{eq:jump}) has been realized experimentally \cite{Schindler2013}.
+We note that such a realization, based upon a Trotterization of the evolution operator \cite{Lloyd1996}, is independent of the Hamiltonian evolution and it is thus completely unaffected by the presence of disorder.
+In Eq. (\ref{eq:jump}) we have used $\sop^+_l=\left(\sop^x_l+\im\sop^y_l\right)/2$ and $\sop^-=\left(\sop_l^x-\im\sop_l^y\right)/2$.
 From the expression of the jump operators we can observe that the dissipator favors a balanced magnetization on neighboring sites.

-To compute the steady state $\rhop_s$ we either use exact diagonalization or evolve any initial state with a matrix product states based time evolution ($t-$MPS).
-Since both the Hamiltonian and the dissipator are number-conserving, we use a number conserving $t-$MPS algorithm which conserves, at the same time, the total magnetization both in the bra and in the ket portion of the density operator.
-In this work we concentrated on the sector with $0$ total magnetization, so as to probe strong effects of the interaction.
-The notation $\langle \hat{O} \rangle_i$ indicates ${\rm tr}(\hat{O}\rhop_s)$ for the $i-$th disorder realization, while $\bar{O}$ is used for the average over $M$ disorder realization of the quantity $\langle \hat{O} \rangle_i$, i.e., $\bar{O}=\sum_{i=1}^M \langle \hat{O} \rangle_i/M$.
+To compute the steady-state $\rhop_s$ we either use exact diagonalization or evolve any initial state with a matrix product states'-based time evolution ($t$-MPS).
+Since both the Hamiltonian and the dissipator are number conserving, we use a number-conserving $t$-MPS algorithm which conserves, at the same time, the total magnetization both in the bra and in the ket portions of the density operator \cite{Lauchli,Bernier2017}.
+In this Rapid Communication we concentrated on the sector with $0$ total magnetization so as to probe strong effects of the interaction.
+The notation $\langle \hat{O} \rangle_i$ indicates ${\rm tr}(\hat{O}\rhop_s)$ for the $i$th disorder realization, whereas $\bar{O}$ is used for the average over $M$ disorder realization of the quantity $\langle \hat{O} \rangle_i$, i.e., $\bar{O}=\sum_{i=1}^M \langle \hat{O} \rangle_i/M$.

-{\it Non-disordered case.}---We first consider the system without disorder.
-It is easy to show that the steady state is invariant to an overall spin-flip.
-Let us in fact consider the operator $\SO=\otimes_l \sop^x_l$.
-Applying $\SO$ both to the right and left of $\Hop$ leaves it invariant $\SO\Hop\SO=\Hop$ for any value of $\Delta$ and $J$.
+{\it Nondisordered case.} We first consider the system without disorder.
+It is easy to show that the steady state is invariant to an overall spin flip.
+Applying $\SO=\bigotimes_l \sop^x_l$ both to the right and to the left of $\Hop$ leaves it invariant $\SO\Hop\SO=\Hop$ for any value of $\Delta$ and $J$.
 Each jump operator $\Vop_{l,l+1}$ is instead turned into its opposite $\SO\Vop_{l,l+1}\SO=-\Vop_{l,l+1}$.
 If we now consider the steady state, we can write